aucloud/aucloud.github.io/docs/Platform_Overview/Security/security_and_governance.md

 ### Data Segregation

-AUCloud provides three separate physical infrastructure services which provide compute, storage and network.
-These systems are dedicated to OFFICIAL, PROTECTED and ENTERPRISE information, respectively.

 AUCloud shared services management environment is managed at the PROTECTED level.

 Customers are wholly segregated from other customers.
 Virtualised networking patterns are implemented on an individual customer basis.